PedestrianDynamics/PedestrianDynamics.github.io/content/models/collision_free_speed_model/index.md

 length of the agent, which determines the required space for movement, and the maximum achievable speed of the agent.

-This simplified and computationally efficient model aims to mirror real-world pedestrian behaviors while maintaining smooth movement dynamics.
+The model is simple and computationally efficient.

 ## Mathematical description